edibletoe/Teamkill-Maps/README.md

 ------

 # PROJECT INFO:
-All game textures go in the "textures" folder, ideally in a subfolder, currently included are all the textures currently in the build plus a mini-set of example images that are exclusive to the mapping setup ("custom_example")
+All game textures go in the "textures" folder, ideally in a subfolder, currently included are all the textures currently in the game, alongside an example of a custom texture pack

 I also have a very janky and hastily put together tool to help you get your custom textures into the game, in form of the "exporter" tool in the Godot project!